 When obesity becomes so severe that it has negative effects on the person’s health and quality of life, they may look to a proven method of weight loss such as surgery.
 While most morbidly obese people are able to lose weight in the short term, the percentage of people that successfully keep the weight off over two years is less than 5 percent.
-Bariatric surgery has been shown to produce lasting weight loss of significant amounts of weight, as well as improve or cure numerous health risks such as hypertension, diabetes, sleep apnea, and elevated lipid levels.
+Bariatric surgery has been shown to produce lasting weight loss of significant amounts of weight, and improve or cure numerous health risks such as hypertension, diabetes, sleep apnea, and elevated lipid levels.

 How will I need to change the way I eat after surgery?

 Diet changes are dependent on each procedure.
 However, all surgeries will result in a decrease caloric intake resulting in weight loss.
 An individualized meal plan will be developed by a registered dietitian for each patient to maximize healthy weight loss.